masoumehkhaleghian/ImageCaptioning/README.md

   - Packing everything into model-ready tensors with `processor(...)`
   - Running `model.generate(...)` to produce a caption
   - Decoding and pretty-printing the generated caption

-You can add more notebooks and scripts to this repo later, but the README is focused on this main file for now.